Jerrysuper123/pharmacy-pal/README.md

 - For many citizens, self-care through pharmacy store has become more viable in the midst of Covid19, especially for the fear of virus infection at hot spots - clinics and hospitals.

 - Google allows for pharmacy location search but its search return also includes non-pharmacy results.
-So this app provides geolocation of registered pharmacy under the Singapore government.
+So this app provides a pure list of registered pharmacies under government.

-- With many people visiting pharmacy, some might require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.
+- With many people visiting pharmacies, some require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.

-- In addition, there is a need to know the registered pharmacist serving in drug store and also to know their experience before consulting them
+- Some might to know the registered pharmacist in service before making the physical trips, rather than accepting cashiers' advices in the drug store.

 ### User Stories
 The user stories is based on the aforementioned pain points.
 Access the list [here](https://github.com/Jerrysuper123/pharmacy-pal/blob/main/READMESources/userStory.pdf).